Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 2. Build RPMs

-   1. Switch to the directory where you've cloned cortx-sspl and run the command:
+   1. Switch to the directory where you've cloned cortx-monitor and run the command:

         `$ jenkins/build.sh`